yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

 Perfect Forwarding
 ==================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

-In the previous section we used ``std::forward``, which enables perfect
+In the previous section, we used ``std::forward`` without explanation.
+It will be explained in this section.
+The template is used to enable perfect
 forwarding:

 .. code-block:: cpp
-  :linenos:

   template < typename ...
 Args >
   static std::shared_ptr<Data> make(Args && ... args)